SteveSmith16384/BasicECS/readme.md

 ## Software that Uses This
 I use this for all my latest gamedev projects.
-The highlight (at the time of writing this) is Overblow, a split-screen FPS: https://github.com/SteveSmith16384/OverblownGame
+The highlights (at the time of writing this) are:-

+* Overblown, a split-screen FPS: https://github.com/SteveSmith16384/OverblownGame
+* A simple 2D platformer https://github.com/SteveSmith16384/SimplePlatformer

 ## Credits